 Answer Section

-Artificial tears are eye drops used to lubricate dry eyes and help keep moisture on the outer surface of your eyes.
-Dry eyes can result from:
+Artificial tears are eye drops used to lubricate dry eyes and help keep moisture on the outer surface of the eyes.
+Dry eyes can be caused by:

 • Eye surgery.